gracet37/js-data-structures-objects-readme-chicago-web-062419/README.md

 ```

 Bracket notation is a bit harder to read than dot notation, so we always default
-to the latter.
+to the former.
 However, there are two main situations in which to use bracket
 notation.

 #### With Nonstandard Keys